weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/ref2vec-centroid.md

   - Object `PUT`: update all of the object's properties, removing all references
   - Reference `DELETE`: delete an existing reference from the object's list of references

 **Note:** Adding references in batches is not currently supported.
 This is because the batch reference feature is specifically built to avoid the cost of updating the vector index.
-If this is an important use case for you that you'd like to see in production, please feel free to open up a [feature request](https://github.com/weaviate/weaviate/issues/new) on GitHub.
+If this is an important use case for you, open a [feature request](https://github.com/weaviate/weaviate/issues/new) on GitHub.

 ### Making queries